jfriedlein/Numerical_examples_in_dealii/README.md

 ### One element test (also distorted) & Distorted 8 elements
 By setting the number of global refinements to zero, you obtain the one-element test.
 For number of global refinements equal to 1 (in 3D) you obtain 8 Elements arranged as a cube, which can also be distorted internally (overall still a cube, but distorted but matching elements inside).

 <img src="https://github.com/jfriedlein/Numerical_examples_in_dealii/blob/master/images/Dis8El.png" width="250">

 ### Tensile specimen SEP1230 (parameterised)
+It's parameterised so you can also change the geometry.

 <img src="https://github.com/jfriedlein/Numerical_examples_in_dealii/blob/master/images/tensileSpecimen_SEP1230.png" width="500">

 ### Three-point beam